asyncapi/community/TSC_MEMBERSHIP.md

 ## What is the Technical Steering Committee?
 The TSC is a group of maintainers that contribute to the creation and maintenance of the AsyncAPI Initiative.

-## Why the TSC was formed?
+## Why the TSC was formed
 The concept of the TSC was formed when AsyncAPI joined the Linux Foundation in 2021 to guarantee a system of open governance that promotes ownership and neutrality of all participants in the initiative.

 Some of the principles of the Linux Foundation partnership include: